ElijahJohnson5/Scrabble/README.md

   * An easier way is to have the board in a file and redirect it to stdin `java -jar CommandLineSolver.jar [Dictionary file] < [Test Cases]`
   * There are example test cases in [test.txt](https://csgit.cs.unm.edu/ejohnson5/Scrabble/blob/master/resources/test.txt) and a scrabble dictionary in [sowpods.txt](https://csgit.cs.unm.edu/ejohnson5/Scrabble/blob/master/resources/sowpods.txt) for use
   * To Run with these test cases you would run (assuming they are all in the same directory) `java -jar CommandLineSolver.jar sowpods.txt < test.txt`
+  * If you do not pass a dictionary file it will fail out

 #### Known Bugs
-There are no known bugs with the command line solver this far
+There are no known bugs with the command line solver thus far

+#### Unfinished Features
+* Board configurations must be in the correct format otherwise parsing will just fail wanted to add better error checking

 #### Board Configuration
 The board configurations that are supported are